Funding

 Under the terms of the Higher Education Act, a legal entity authorised to operate as a private institution of higher learning is obliged to secure funds for its educational and scientific, research, developmental, artistic or other creative activities.
 The main part of their revenue predominantly comes from tuition fees.
 Private higher education institutions (vysoké školy) set study fees in their internal regulation, even for the standard length of study.
 These fees are not regulated by any legislation.

-With effect from 1 January 2018, a provision was removed from the Higher Education Act, in the part concerning private higher education institutions, until then on the basis of the Higher Education Act, to obtain a state subsidy from the Ministry of Education, Youth and Sports to support the development of the accredited study and lifelong learning programmes, related scientific, research, development and innovation, artistic or other creative activities.
-The only case of support for the implementation of accredited study programs at a private university, where the subsidy is provided as compensation for the provision of services of general economic interest and fulfilment of public service obligations (in study programs "nursing" and "midwifery" in connection with insufficient provision of graduates from public higher education sector) is therefore implemented on the basis of the Act on Budgetary Rules.
+With effect from 1 January 2018, a provision was removed from the Higher Education Act, in the part concerning private higher education institutions, until then based on the Higher Education Act, to obtain a state subsidy from the Ministry of Education, Youth and Sports to support the development of the accredited study and lifelong learning programmes, related scientific, research, development and innovation, artistic or other creative activities.
+The only case of support for the implementation of accredited study programs at a private university, where the subsidy is provided as compensation for the provision of services of general economic interest and fulfilment of public service obligations (in study programs "nursing" and "midwifery" in connection with insufficient provision of graduates from public higher education sector) is therefore implemented based on the Act on Budgetary Rules.

 According to the Higher Education Act, private higher education institutions receive a subsidy to cover social grants in the amount set by law.
 Subsidies allocated to a private higher education institution for accommodation scholarships are provided under the same conditions as in the case of public higher education institutions.
 The conditions and procedures for allocating subsidies are set out in the Rules for Providing Subsidies to Private Higher Education Institutions.
+The provision of subsidies to private higher education institutions for research and development is governed by specific directives regulating the support of research and development.